-With more people shopping online, many opportunistic scammers are now targeting internet users by sending emails and text messages that impersonate delivery companies.
-Read on to find out how delivery scams work and what you should do if you receive a text or email.
+With more people shopping online, many opportunistic scammers are targeting internet users by sending emails and text messages that impersonate delivery companies.
+These are called these parcel delivery scams.

 These scams may include information such as names or even physical addresses.
 This information often comes from publicly available records (such as the phone book or electoral roll), or it could have come from a data breach (a leak of personal information from a website).

 You may want to check www.haveibeenpwned.com.
 This is a database of email addresses that have been shared in some of the larger data breaches.
 Please note that Netsafe is not affiliated with this website and cannot verify the information on it.